pnwpine/API-Python-SQL-Monitor_Prusa/README.md

 ## Features to Come

 1. Mongo support
-2. Pythin package (files and modules included for easy install)
+2. Python package (files and modules included for easy install)
   - Goal is to have this project avalible for all people both technical and non-technical.
 Data is data and more of it can produce better resutls with your printer!